MrKilljoy137xxx/OfficeAttendance-Tracker/README.md

 ***Figure 3**: The User Persona of a normal DfE Colleague.*

-The design process will be facilitated by the creation of two empathy maps that pertain to both colleagues.
-An **empathy map** is a collaborative visualisation tool that is employed to express the thoughts, emotions, words, and actions of a user in relation to the Office Attendance Tracker product.
-This will facilitate the development of a more profound shared comprehension of their users among myself and my team.
+By developing two **empathy maps** for colleagues, a collaborative visualisation tool that conveys user thoughts, emotions, words, and actions, the design process will be enhanced, thereby promoting a more profound comprehension among team members.

 ![Empaythy Map SCS](assets/scs_empathy_map.png)